 its law regarding its ratification

 Preposterous?
 Certainly.
-But ten state legislatures all represented at the COS "simulated" convention have already
+But twelve state legislatures all represented at the COS "simulated" convention have already

 into law the first step in such a scenario